 12 minutes before the end, we cracked it.
 So proud that we had about a sixth of the time left on the clock!

 I’m not going to say it was easy.
-The pressure of being against the clock, and finding ways to work as a team with five different opinions was difficult at times.
-I definitely don’t think it would have been easier with less people though – the differing opinions and thoughts ultimately helped us escape.
+The pressure of being against the clock.
+Finding ways to work as a team with five different opinions.
+It was difficult at times.
+I definitely don’t think it would have been easier with less people though.
+The differing opinions and thoughts ultimately helped us escape.

 Priced between £11 and £22 per person dependent on group size, it’s pretty reasonable for an escape room.
 With two other rooms too, I’m sure we’ll be heading back soon!